 Slack – Bring your team together

 Slack is a truly powerful team communication platform that has become the tool of choice for many teams around the world.
-The tool offers countless possibilities for integration with other platforms, and many of its fans choose it for everyday operations as well as more specialist tasks.
+This marketing workflow software offers countless possibilities for integration with other platforms, and many of its fans choose it for everyday operations as well as more specialist tasks.

 - Audio and video calls

 - Real-time chat and file sharing

 Creative Writing Tools